-Since returning to Old Trafford from Juventus, Pogba’s form has been up and down – at times he has shown his tremendous ability, but he has also come in for some heavy criticism.
+Since returning to Old Trafford from Juventus in 2016, Pogba’s form has been up and down – at times he has shown his tremendous ability, but he has also come in for some heavy criticism.

-Reports of a falling out with Mourinho have put the duo under the spotlight, and we’ve looked back at how their relationship developed before and since before the manager’s departure in December 2018.
+Reports of a falling out with Mourinho put the duo under the spotlight and we’ve looked back at how their relationship developed before and since before the manager’s departure in December 2018.

 August 2016: Pogba joins United in a world-record £89million move, saying: “I am really looking forward to working with Jose Mourinho.”

 Mourinho describes the midfielder as “one of the best players in the world” and says he “will be a key part of the United team I want to build here for the future”.

 August 2016: After missing the first two games of the season due to suspension, Pogba impresses on his second debut for the club, recording more passes, touches, shots and winning more duels than any other United player in a 2-0 win against Southampton.

 “The boy is fantastic,” says Mourinho, who also lauds “such an ego, such a personality”.

 September 2016: The first signs of Pogba not fitting into Mourinho’s system emerge in United’s 2-1 home defeat to Manchester City.

 Jamie Carragher says: “The performance of Paul Pogba: It was ill-disciplined.
 He was like a kid in the schoolyard, running where he wants and doing what he wants.”

 October 2016: Following a 4-1 win over Fenerbahce in which Pogba scored twice, Mourinho slams the “Einsteins” in the media who have criticised the midfielder.